onstuimig/bruut-duplicator/readme.md

 When used like this, the plugin will:

-Find a element with `id=â€œmy-duplicate-elementâ€` and duplicate it to the next sibling of the trigger.
-If thereâ€™s no sibling, a div with the class `duplicator-duplicates` will be created on init.
+Find a element with `id="œmy-duplicate-element"` and duplicate it to the next sibling of the trigger.
+If there's no sibling, a div with the class `duplicator-duplicates` will be created on init.

 ## All options in the data attributes